arielm/new-chronotext-toolkit/README.md

 ## The new chronotext toolkit, for Cinder 0.8.5 & C++11

+**Post mortem:** this project is no longer maintained, superceded by the [chronotext-cross](https://github.com/arielm/chronotext-cross) project.

+---

 The purpose of this toolkit is twofold:

 1. Creating *dimensional text* experiments for OSX, Windows, iOS and Android (see [chronotext.org](http://chronotext.org).)